 Indications for TIVICAY:

-In combination with other antiretroviral agents for the treatment of HIV-1 infection in patients ≥30kg.
-In combination with rilpivirine as a complete regimen for the treatment of HIV-1 infection in adults to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA <50 copies per mL) on a stable antiretroviral regimen for ≥6 months with no history of treatment failure or known substitutions associated with resistance to either antiretroviral agent.
+In combination with other antiretroviral agents for treatment of HIV-1 infection in adults (treatment-naïve or -experienced) and in pediatric patients (treatment-naïve or -experienced but integrase strand transfer inhibitor [INSTI]-naïve) aged ≥4weeks and weighing ≥3kg.
+In combination with rilpivirine as a complete regimen for treatment of HIV-1 infection in adults to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA <50 copies per mL) on a stable antiretroviral regimen for ≥6 months with no history of treatment failure or known substitutions associated with resistance to either antiretroviral agent.

-<30kg or INSTI-experienced with documented or clinically suspected resistance to other INSTIs (raltegravir, elvitegravir): not established.
-Treatment-naïve or treatment-experienced INSTI-naïve: (30–<40kg): 35mg once daily; (≥40kg): 50mg once daily.
+See full labeling. <4weeks, <3kg, or INSTI-experienced with documented or clinically suspected resistance to other INSTIs (eg, raltegravir, elvitegravir): not established. ≥4weeks: (14–<20kg): 40mg once daily; (≥20kg): 50mg once daily.
 If concomitant with certain UGT1A or CYP3A inducers, increase weight-based dose to twice daily.

+Tabs and tabs for oral susp are not interchangeable on a mg per mg basis.
 Discontinue if hypersensitivity reactions develop.
 Increased risk for worsening/development of elevated transaminases in patients with underlying hepatitis B or C; monitor for hepatotoxicity.
 Severe hepatic impairment: not recommended.
 Immune reconstitution syndrome.
-INSTI-experienced patients (with certain INSTI-associated resistance substitutions or clinically suspected INSTI resistance) with severe renal impairment: decrease in dolutegravir concentrations may result in loss of efficacy and development of resistance.
+INSTI-experienced patients (with certain INSTI-associated resistance substitutions or clinically suspected INSTI resistance) with severe renal impairment: may result in loss of efficacy and development of resistance.
 Dialysis.
 Elderly.
 Embryo-fetal toxicity: increased risk of neural tube defects (avoid use at time of conception through 1st trimester).
 Pregnancy: exclude status prior to initiation; if confirmed in 1st trimester, consider switching to alternative HIV regimen.
 Advise females of reproductive potential to use effective contraception.
 Nursing mothers: not recommended.

 HIV-1 integrase strand transfer inhibitor (INSTI).

 Avoid concomitant nevirapine, oxcarbazepine, phenytoin, phenobarbital, St. John’s wort.
 Avoid etravirine unless coadministered with atazanavir/ritonavir, darunavir/ritonavir, or lopinavir/ritonavir.
 Concomitant efavirenz, fosamprenavir/ritonavir, tipranavir/ritonavir, rifampin, or carbamazepine: adjust dose (see Adults, Children).
 May be affected by drugs that induce or inhibit UGT1A1, UGT1A3, UGT1A9, BCRP, and P-gp enzymes or transporters.
-May potentiate drugs eliminated via OCT2 or MATE1.
+May potentiate drugs eliminated via OCT2 or MATE1 (eg, dofetilide, dalfampridine, metformin).
 Concomitant cation-containing antacids, laxatives, sucralfate, buffered drugs, or oral iron/calcium supplements (also can give together with a meal): give dolutegravir 2hrs before or 6hrs after.
-Limit concomitant metformin dose to 1000mg/day; adjust metformin dose when stopping dolutegravir; monitor closely.

 Insomnia, fatigue, headache; hypersensitivity reactions.